Oakham, the County Town of Rutland: medieval history, scrumptious food & stylish shopping

-Oakham is a pretty, traditional English market town, bustling with activity and current holder of a coveted Britain in Bloom award.
-Packed with heritage, there’s plenty to see in Oakham which makes it ideal for a day trip or short break in the UK; Rutland County Museum is a great place to start, displaying the fascinating history of the county and explore the exciting archaeology discoveries.
+Oakham is a pretty, traditional English market town, bustling with activity.
+Packed with heritage, there’s plenty to see in Oakham which makes it ideal for a day trip or short break in the UK.
+Rutland County Museum is a great place to start your visit - get to know the fascinating history of the county and explore the exciting archaeology discoveries.
 Our museum is a treasure trove of glittering exhibitions including displays covering rural life & country trades, artefacts from the 6th century, discovered during archaeologist's ‘digs’ in a variety of locations within Rutland, and unusual Crime and Punishment exhibits including the only surviving New Drop Gallows in England!

 Step back in time with a visit to Oakham Castle, by the Market Place, Britain’s finest example of Norman architecture and recently restored thanks to a £2.2 million grant from the Heritage Lottery Fund.
 Find out why Royalty and Nobility have been bringing horseshoes to hang on the castle walls for centuries.
 Oakham Castle is free to enter and open to the public 6 days a week with a varied program of activities for visitors as well as providing a stunning and unique 12th century wedding venue.

 The architecture of the renowned Oakham School dates back to 1584 and is a major landmark in the town.
 It’s motto is ‘Et quasi cursores vitai lampada tradunt’ (And, like runners, they pass on the torch of life).
 Leicestershire County Cricket Club occasionally play games on the school grounds.